extremecoders-re/disk-scheduling-visualizer/README.md

 Each of the entry is a named tuple consisting of the track number, and the time of request.

-You can change the algorithm to look or scan by modifyinh the corresponding line.
+You can change the algorithm to look or scan by modifying the corresponding line.

     alg = AL_LOOK